How do I report the location of an invasive aquatic plant?

 Report the following species:

-The main species of concern are Prohibited, Regulated, or Unlisted invasive aquatic plants) or Early Detection Aquatic Plants (flyer from from Midwest Invasive Plant Network).
+The main species of concern are Prohibited, Regulated, or Unlisted invasive aquatic plants) or Early Detection Aquatic Plants.

 Invasive Species known to be in Minnesota.
 These are invasive species that are known to be in Minnesota waters, but their distribution is still limited.

 - Eurasian watermilfoil (Myriophyllum spicatum)

 - nonnative waterlilies (Nymphaea spp.)